OpenKore/openkore/README.md

+Things to know
+* Before submitting an issue, ensure you are on the latest release.
+* Check if an issue already exists for your request.
+* Please post in English if possible.
+* Please use the issue template, please post infornations about the server and your configuration.
+* Remember, developers are doing this on their free time.

 | Server | Status | Supporter |
 | --- | --- | --- |
 | `iRO` | working | allanon |